 Cloud Computing Models As we are not very much clear with basic cloud concepts, its architecture and pros & cons, let’s check some cloud computing models and associated business values.

-Cloud computing models can be mapped with layers of business value pyramid as shown in below diagram:
+Cloud computing models can be mapped with layers of business value pyramid as shown below diagram:

 Basic characteristics of IaaS:

-- Concurrent users on a single piece of hardware
+- Concurrent users on a single piece of computing hardware

 Basic characteristics of PaaS: